 EU investigations into anti-competitive practices cover not only goods but also the liberal professions and services, including financial services, such as retail banking and credit cards.

 The Commission also monitors how much assistance EU governments give to businesses (‘state aid’), for example:

-The Commission's extensive powers to investigate and halt violations of EU competition rules are subject to judicial review by the European Court of Justice.
+The Commission's extensive powers to investigate and halt violations of EU competition rules are subject to a number of internal checks and balances, as well as full judicial review by the European Court of Justice.
 Companies and EU governments regularly lodge and sometimes succeed in appeals against Commission decisions.

 Published in July 2013

 This publication is part of the 'European Union explained' series